Tesla workers in Buffalo move to form a union

 Claims of excessive monitoring

-Other organizers said workers in Tesla's Buffalo plant face heavy monitoring and sometimes don't have time for bathroom breaks because they are tracked so closely.
+Other organizers said workers in Tesla's Buffalo facility face heavy monitoring and sometimes skip bathroom breaks because they feel pressured to keep their metrics up.

-"We give so much of ourselves and our lives to our workplace, and for as much as we provide for the company, we deserve to have the company provide for us, too," another worker, Alexis Hy, said in the announcement.
+Will Hance, who started working at Tesla in October, said he was one of a group of new hires who were promised raises to $20.40 an hour after three months of work — raises that never materialized.
+Many workers were also disillusioned when Tesla delayed a decision to close its facility during the historic snowstorm that hit Buffalo in December, Hance said.

+In an online company forum, "people were complaining about the policy, and people had begun to react to some of the posts with union emojis, and that's where I first heard about it," he said.

 The Tesla workers are seeking to join Workers United, a new union that has organized hundreds of Starbucks stores in the past year, starting with a Starbucks in Buffalo — a few miles from the Tesla store.
 The workers are being helped in the effort by Jaz Brisack, one of the leaders of the Starbucks union who resigned last fall, saying the coffee chain forced her out in retaliation for her union activity.